|

 10) Pack a dog sleeping pad

-A good sleeping pad will protect your pup from the cold ground and provide cushioning for their joints.
-Make sure your dog has their own bed or sleeping pad rather than trying to share yours.
+A good sleeping pad protects your pup from the cold ground and gives their joints a break.
+Make sure your dog has their own bed or sleeping pad instead of squeezing onto yours.

-We suggest trimming your dog’s nails before the trip to prevent them from puncturing the sleeping pad.
-This simple step can help your gear last longer.
+We suggest trimming your dog’s nails before the trip to prevent puncturing the sleeping pad.
+It’s a small step that saves your gear.

 Camping Dog Sleeping Bag